 Now for the good news: with good breastfeeding management and patience, and maybe a little help from an IBCLC, your body will most likely regulate to make just the right amount of milk for your baby.

 Here are my top 3 tips for how to breastfeed with oversupply:

 - Change positions.
 Use positions that help baby have more control over milk flow, such as laid-back nursing, or side-lying.
 Give baby frequent breaks to catch his or her breath and burp.

 - Switch up feeding pattern.
-Try feeding your baby more frequently, before your breasts feel so full, and feed on only one side, alternating breasts at each feeding.
+Try feeding your baby more frequently, or using your breast pump between feedings, before your breasts feel overfull, and feed on only one side, alternating breasts at each feeding.
 If your baby wants to eat again within 30 minutes or so, put baby right back to that same side he or she just came off of.
 You can also use breast compressions to help baby drain the breast well.

-If you have questions about your specific situation, schedule an e-consult or in-person consultation with one of Lactation Link’s IBCLCs.
+If you have questions about your specific situation, schedule an e-consult or in-person consultation with one of Lactation Link’s IBCLCs for the right breastfeeding support, or reach out to your healthcare provider.
 We would love to give you the support you need to meet your personal breastfeeding goals.

 We have a free e-mail course to help you get breastfeeding started right!
 Click the image below for more info.

 Thanks for reading,

 Mohrbacher, N. (2010) Making Milk.
 Breastfeeding Answers Made Simple (pp 425-430).
 Amarillo, TX: Hale